 - Fever in a child aged 6 to 60 months

 - Neurologically healthy by all assessments

-- The child has a pre-existing neurological abnormality or acute illness.
+- The child has a pre-existing neurological abnormality or acute illness

-Figure 1: Epidemiologic division, or classification of febrile seizures9.

-Febrile seizures constitute a fairly common seizuredisorder during childhood, and is associated with fever, but without any evidence of other intracranial infections or abnormalities.
-It may be classified into three groups, namely simple, complex and symptomatic febrile seizures.
-Children that have a genetic predisposition may be more prone to developing febrile seizures; viruses and bacteria have also been identified as possible causative agents.
-Some vaccines have been associated with an increased risk for the development of seizures.
+Figure 1: Epidemiologic division, or classification of febrile seizures9 or abnormalities.^{6,7} It may be classified into three groups, namely simple, complex and symptomatic febrile seizures.^{6,8} Children that have a genetic predisposition may be more prone to developing febrile seizures; viruses and bacteria have also been identified as possible causative agents.^{2,3} Some vaccines have been associated with an increased risk for the development of seizures.3

-Acute management of febrile seizures include basic emergency procedures and supportive measures, but also the use of appropriate anticonvulsants, depending on the severity and duration of the seizure.
-7,9,10,11 Parents are often anxious and fear permanent brain damage, for which information regarding the condition and its management may decrease some of the anxiety.
-These measures may also ensure proper management of the condition.
-10,12 The likelihood of febrile convulsions causing neurological abnormalities, or to develop mental disturbances, is low.
-7,9,10,13 Some antiepileptic medication may be used to prevent recurrent febrile seizures (e.g. primidone and valproic acid).
-However, toxicities associated with these drugs outweigh the relatively minor risk associated with febrile seizures.
-With education and proper medicine management, a simple febrile seizure is a benign condition that has an excellent prognosis.6
+Acute management of febrile seizures include basic emergency procedures and supportive measures, but also the use of appropriate anticonvulsants, depending on the severity and duration of the seizure.^{7,9-11} Parents are often anxious and fear permanent brain damage, for which information regarding the condition and its management may decrease some of the anxiety.^{7,10} These measures may also ensure proper management of the condition.^{10,12} The likelihood of febrile convulsions causing neurological abnormalities, or developing mental disturbances, is low.^{7,9,10,13} Some antiepileptic medication may be used to prevent recurrent febrile seizures (e.g. primidone and valproic acid).
+However, toxicities associated with these drugs outweigh the relatively minor risk associated with febrile seizures.^{6,7} With education and proper medicine management, a simple febrile seizure is a benign condition that has an excellent prognosis.6

-The rate at which the body temperature rises, is not a factor in the mechanism of febrile seizures.
-The condition is defined as seizures occurring between the ages of 6 and 60 months, in children with fever.
-These seizures are not accompanied by intracranial infections or other metabolic disturbances.
-Febrile seizures may be the most common amongst all seizure disorders in children, affecting 2-5% of children between the ages of 6 and 60 months.
-As already mentioned, febrile seizures may be classified into three groups, as outlines in Figure 1.
+The rate at which the body temperature rises is not a factor in the mechanism of febrile seizures.
+The condition is defined as seizures occurring between the ages of 6 and 60 months, in children with fever.^{6,8} These seizures are not accompanied by intracranial infections or other metabolic disturbances.^{6,8} Febrile seizures may be the most common amongst all seizure disorders in children, affecting 2-5% of children between the ages of 6 and 60 months.6 As already mentioned, febrile seizures may be classified into three groups, as outlined in Figure 1.^{7,9}

-Simple febrile seizures do not last longer than 15 minutes, are generalised, and occur once in a given 24-hour period, without a focal component.
-Complex febrile seizures are prolonged (> 15 minutes), have a focal component, and occur more than once in 24 hours.
+Simple febrile seizures do not last longer than 15 minutes, are generalised, and occur once in a given 24-hour period, without a focal component.^{7,9} Complex febrile seizures are prolonged (> 15 minutes), have a focal component, and occur more than once in 24 hours.^{7,9}